MoatazBadawy/MoatazBadawy/README.md

 I'm a Passionate Android Engineer with experience crafting clean and scalable mobile applications.
 My skills focus on delivering high-quality, maintainable, and testable code.

-I've successfully launched an app on Google Play with 12K+ active users monthly, built entirely in Kotlin using cutting-edge technologies like Android Jetpack, Coroutines, Dagger-Hilt, and MVVM with Clean architecture for an efficient development process.
+I've successfully launched an app on Google Play with 50K+ downloads, built entirely in Kotlin using cutting-edge technologies like Android Jetpack, Coroutines, Dagger-Hilt, and MVVM with Clean architecture for an efficient development process.